decorator-factory/py-simpleparser/README.md

 > inheriting from a base class, but it's simple code.
 If you want something more complicated, use the
 > Turing-complete language we already have to express your custom bits.

-So this project is not much of a library, but an alternative way of accomplishing this very common task.
+So this project is not much of a library, it's mostly a suggestion to take an alternative approach to parsing untrusted data using simpler tools that you already have.

 </details>